-Preferred formats for the text and tables of your manuscript are Word DOC, RTF, XLS.
+The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
-Word and LaTex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.
+Word and LaTeX templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 The text should be double-spaced throughout and with a minimum of 3 cm for left and right hand margins and 5 cm at head and foot.
 Text should be standard 10 or 12 point.
 All lines should be numbered on manuscripts using continuous line numbering.
 Figures, tables and Supplementary material should all be cited in the text in numerical order.

 The title should be concise with no abbreviations.
 Please provide the first name, middle initial(s) and surname of each author as well as their department, institution, city and country.
 Please also provide academic qualifications, email address, full mailing address and telephone number for the corresponding author to whom proofs should be sent.
 Please note the email address and full mailing address of the corresponding author will be listed on the first page of an accepted article.
 A minimum of four keywords (chosen from Index Medicus, Medical Subject Headings if possible) excluding “cat” and “feline” should be listed.
 Each keyword can be a phrase of up to three words.

 The second page of the manuscript must contain only the abstract, which should be of no more than 300 words and must be clearly written and comprehensive to readers before they come to read the paper.